gordonguthrie/belka-example/docs/belka_example_callbacks.md

 These actions are bound to a URL.
 If a bad hat knows the URL structure they can create a dummy link on another `gemini://` site and try and trick the user to click knowing it will have an effect on this one.

-To counter that we `hide` all actions that we want the user to take behind URLs that require them to have provided an idenity and then we decorate our action URLs with `nonce` segements generated from the base of the URL and the user's public key.
+To counter that we ***hide*** all actions that we want the user to take behind URLs that require them to have provided an identity and then we decorate our action URLs with ***nonce*** segments generated from the base of the URL and the user's public key.

 This gives us ***unguessable*** action URLs.